bnb-chain/bnb-chain.github.io/docs/beaconchain/faq/faq.md

 - Issue new tokens
 - Send, receive, burn/mint and freeze/unfreeze tokens

-## Will Beacon Chain introduce more features and transaction types in the future?
+## Will BNB Beacon Chain introduce more features and transaction types in the future?

-Yes, Beacon Chain team and community would cherish the technology advancements and recommended trends and strive to make circulation of assets and value easier and easier.
+Yes, BNB Beacon Chain team and community would cherish the technology advancements and recommended trends and strive to make circulation of assets and value easier and easier.

-## What is the native coin on Beacon Chain?
+## What is the native coin on BNB Beacon Chain?

-The Binance Coin, BNB, is the native asset on Beacon Chain.
+The Binance Coin, BNB, is the native asset on BNB Beacon Chain.
 There are 200MM BNB coins in total.
 There will be no mining.
-The existing coin burns and freezes will still be in effect on the new Beacon Chain blockchain.
+The existing coin burns and freezes will still be in effect on the new BNB Beacon Chain blockchain.

 The exact number of BNB coins will be destroyed based on the same number of BNB ERC20 tokens that have already been destroyed.

-Since Beacon Chain is live, all BNB ERC20 tokens will be swapped for Beacon Chain coins.
-All users who hold BNB ERC20 tokens can deposit them to Binance.com, and upon withdrawal, the new Beacon Chain native coins will be sent to their new wallets.
+Since BNB Beacon Chain is live, all BNB ERC20 tokens will be swapped for BNB Beacon Chain coins.
+All users who hold BNB ERC20 tokens can deposit them to Binance.com, and upon withdrawal, the new BNB Beacon Chain native coins will be sent to their new wallets.

-## What is the current Fee Table on Beacon Chain Mainnet?
+## What is the current Fee Table on BNB Beacon Chain Mainnet?

 Fees are variable and may change over time as governance proposals are proposed and voted on.
 The current fees table for **Mainnet** as of **2021-03-21** is as follows: